great-expectations/cloud/README.md

 Note: The agent is core-version specific but this registration mechanism allows us to preemptively work on actions for future versions of GX Core while still supporting the existing latest major version.

-### Dependabot

-We use GitHub's Dependabot to automate the dependency update process and proactively address any potential security concerns.

 ### Release Process

 #### Versioning